 Hat Coat Shirt Stock / Tie Jodhpurs/ Breeches Boots Gloves Up to Medium level Safety helmet as in 5.2 Short coat as per 5.8 Riders may ride without jackets if feeling overheated.
-A stock or tie in white, off-white, pale colour, same colour White or light coloured breeches/ jodhpurs Long Boots or Jodhpur Boots Black, brown or same colour as coat (see 5.3) White, off white preferred or same colour as Advanced level Safety helmet as in 5.2 Short coat or tailcoat as per 5.8 A long, short sleeved or sleeveless shirt.
-A stock, tie or ratcatcher must be worn and be securely pinned as coat or a shade of the coat colour, coloured trim is permitted Seat may be dark colour with or without gaiters. (see 5.4) jacket FEI Levels Prix St Georges - Grand Prix Safety helmet as in 5.2 Short coat or tailcoat, - colour as per FEI rules see 5.8 down, (see 5.7) a stock or tie in white, off- white, pale colour, same colour as coat or a shade of the coat colour, coloured trim is permitted White or off- white breeches/ jodhpurs Seat may be dark colour Long Boots: Black or same colour as coat (see 5.3) White, off white preferred or same colour as jacket Optional at all levels el, police, etc, may w nkey grip, back prote ear service dres ss with a safety heln net a) any person mounted on a horse must wear an approved safety helmet with the retaining harness secured and fastened.
+A long, short sleeved or sleeveless shirt.
+A stock, tie or ratcatcher must be worn and be A stock or tie in white, off-white, pale colour, same colour White or light coloured breeches/ jodhpurs Long Boots or Jodhpur Boots Black, brown or same colour as coat (see 5.3) White, off white preferred or same colour as Advanced level Safety helmet as in 5.2 Short coat or tailcoat as per 5.8 sleeved or as coat of sleeveless shirt.
+A stock, tie or coat color ratcatcher must be worn and be trim is as coat or a shade of the coat colour, coloured Seat may be dark colour with or without gaiters. (see 5.4) FEI Levels Prix St Georges - Grand Prix Safety helmet as in 5.2 Short coat or tailcoat, - colour as per FEI rules see 5.8 down, (see 5.7) a stock or tie in white, off- white, pale colour, same colour as coat or a shade of the coat colour, coloured trim is permitted White or off- white breeches/ jodhpurs Seat may be dark colour Long Boots: Black or same colour as coat (see 5.3) White, off white preferred or same colour as jacket Optional at all levels I el, police, etc, may w nkey grip, back prote ear service dres ss with a safety heln net a) any person mounted on a horse must wear an approved safety helmet with the retaining harness secured and fastened.
 Failure to have the harness fastened will entail elimination.